Our clients already owned a Texas hotel. They were ready to purchase another Texas hotel in the northwest part of the state.

 Each of our clients have different needs.
 Some are more rate-sensitive, some clients want loans with lenders who will become their primary business relationship.
 And some, like these clients, are looking for a high leverage loan.

-Business Associate Shail Madhav worked closely with his clients.
-He gave sensitive guidance during the negotiations of the purchase and sale agreement.
+Our GRP Capital Team worked closely with the clients.
+Managing Director Krishan Patel noted that he was proud of the sensitive guidance during the negotiations of the purchase and sale agreement.
 He also helped his clients prioritize the aspects of the new loan that were most important to them.
-Madhav noted, “I was pleased that we were able to match these clients with a loan that met their needs.
+“I was pleased that we were able to match these clients with a loan that met their needs.
 They have great experience in the hospitality industry.
 As a result, they will maximize the profit of their new hotel.
 Their ability to keep their equity injection manageable was a critical component of the loan.
 I look forward to working on other projects with them, as I know their situation and goals well.”

 Best Practices for Organizing Your Equity Injection: